vinny-the-bird/project-library-manager/README.md

 Welcome to Library Manager project

-This project covers skills learned during the course's first two months.
+This projects aime to test our skills in project organization, problem study and solution plannification.

 Author: Vincent Vogel
 School: IBM Academy 2024